undefined

 In academics, nothing seems more helpful for the students, researchers, and faculty members to get enough information for research than Google Scholar.
 Various features make this search engine handier and really lifesavers, such as its academic literature, forward citations, and auto-generated Bib TeX.

-At times, when you need a big chunk of data from Google Scholar, you can't do that due to some of its restrictions.
-So, you can scrape the content from this web search engine to search a bulk of scholarly articles and various academic resources.
+At times, when you need a big chunk of data from Google Scholar, you can’t do that due to some of its restrictions.
+So, you can use web scraping to extract the content from Google Scholar to search a bulk of scholarly articles and various academic resources.

 If you are eager to get them, stick to this guide.
 It will pave the way for you to scrape Google Scholar data in a more convenient methodology.